Architect Janel LeGard Relishes Designing Buildings, Building Careers

 ‘Something New Every Day’

 LeGard’s current responsibilities include start-to-finish oversight on the design of buildings in the food and beverage industry.
-A Frito-Lay building in Honolulu required vertical construction instead of horizontal work because of Hawaii guidelines, with parking on the roof, a covered patio and other green amenities.
-Another facility, for energy drink manufacturer VPX (Bang Energy) in Phoenix, included wastewater disbursement and retrofitting an existing facility with exacting equipment and piping.
-The Arizona facility normally would have been a 10-month project, but Haskell was able to complete it in six months, allowing VPX to accelerate its annual distribution capacity five-fold.
+A Frito-Lay building in Honolulu required vertical construction rather than horizontal work due to Hawaii’s guidelines, with parking on the roof, a covered patio, and other green amenities.
+Another facility for energy drink manufacturer VPX (Bang Energy) in Phoenix included wastewater discharge and retrofitting an existing facility with exacting equipment and piping.
+The Arizona facility would normally have taken 10 months to complete, but Haskell completed it in 6 months, allowing VPX to accelerate its annual distribution capacity by 5x.

 “I don’t know everything about electrical or wastewater, but, as usual, I learn something new every day,” she said.
 “I love learning about my craft.
 There’s no doubt I was born to be an architect.”

-This natural attraction to learning was spotlighted in late March 2021 when LeGard was recognized as one of The National Association of Black Women in Construction’s (NABWIC) Women in History during their Northeast Florida Hard Hats and Heels Virtual Event.
+This natural attraction to learning was highlighted in late March 2021, when LeGard was recognized as one of The National Association of Black Women in Construction’s (NABWIC) Women in History at their Northeast Florida Hard Hats and Heels Virtual Event.
 NABWIC is a Florida-based, non-profit organization formed in 1991 to address the unique challenges of Black women in the construction industry and to champion and empower Black women in construction and related industries to reach their full potential as industry leaders.

-The honor wasn’t presented because of the construction of a building but rather because of LeGard’s longtime mentorship of area youth as part of the ACE (Architecture, Construction, Engineering) Mentor Program.
+The honor wasn’t presented for the construction of a building, but rather for LeGard’s longtime mentorship of area youth through the ACE (Architecture, Construction, Engineering) Mentor Program.

-“I think some minority students who are interested in architecture would appreciate someone who looked like them sharing details of a profession that they find interesting,” she said.
-“Not all of the students are minorities, and I find joy in sharing my professional experiences.
+“I think some minority students, especially female students, who are interested in architecture would appreciate someone who looked like them sharing details of a profession that they find interesting,” she said.
+“Not all of the students in the ACE mentoring program are minorities, and I simply find joy in sharing my professional experiences.
 There’s always a need to continue to educate.”

 Inspiring the Next Generation

-LeGard’s influence has particularly impacted a couple of people in the Jacksonville community with whom she first connected at A. Philip Randolph Career Academies, a career- and college-preparatory magnet school.
+LeGard’s influence has particularly impacted individuals in the Jacksonville community with whom she first connected at A. Philip Randolph Career Academies, a career- and college-preparatory magnet school.

 Ashantae Green serves as an elected Supervisor of the Duval Soil & Water Conservation District and owns two businesses in the green-design realm.
 She was motivated by meeting LeGard during her high school years.

-Mercelin Etienne attended the University of North Florida, earning a degree in Construction Management.
-He worked for a couple of Jacksonville companies before joining Haskell.
+Mercelin Etienne attended the University of North Florida, earning a degree in Construction Management and eventually joining Haskell.

 Skirbst took the connection with Etienne, a Project Manager at Haskell, to another level.